 What kind of people retire in Sedona?

 Sedona attracts all kinds of retirees but mostly ones interested in outdoor activities, great scenery, and the arts.
 Real estate is a bit more pricey than the rest of the US so the type of residents that retire in Sedona tend to be affluent.
-Average retired age is 50.
+The average retired age is 50.